Stefan3002/IDS-and-Firewall-Impact-Scripts/README.md

 - FileZilla for SFTP tests
 - Snort 3.x (for Ubuntu-based IDS testing)

+## Disclaimer

+Any password used in the files have been utilized for testing purposes only, and have been changed / deactivated before the scripts were made open-source.

 ## 📬 Contact

 For questions or collaboration inquiries, please contact: